jkakar/emacs-configuration/README.md

 This is my emacs configuration.
-The first step is to install package
-dependencies:

-    ./install-packages.sh
+It's current setup for Emacs 24 on Mac OS X Mountain Lion.
+With some minor tweaks it will run on Ubuntu (and did until mid-Oct 2012).

-Once that's done, you'll need to link the `~/.emacs` and `~/.emacs.d` to the files in the branch:
+You need to link the `~/.emacs` and `~/.emacs.d` to the files in the
+branch:

     cd ~/
     ln -s ~/src/jkakar/emacs-configuration/emacs .emacs